CinnamonGrossCrunch/vibeshift.me/scripts/GMAIL_DISPATCHER_SETUP.md

 ## 📋 What This Does

 1. **Google Apps Script** monitors your Gmail inbox for specific newsletters
+2. **Cleans HTML content** automatically (removes Gmail wrappers, headers, broken images)
-2. When found, it sends the content to GitHub via `repository_dispatch` event
+3. When found, it sends the cleaned content to GitHub via `repository_dispatch` event
-3. **GitHub Action** receives the event and creates a markdown file in `content/newsletters/`
+4. **GitHub Action** receives the event and creates a markdown file in `content/newsletters/`
-4. The file is automatically committed and pushed to your repository
+5. The file is automatically committed and pushed to your repository

+For details on HTML cleaning, see: [HTML_CLEANING_SUMMARY.md](./HTML_CLEANING_SUMMARY.md)

 ## 🚀 Setup Instructions